nedo96/Obesity_brain_age_prediction/README.md

 and White Matter integrity measures have been used to predict age and the obesity status using a machine learning approach.

-The first notebook, BrainAge_Obesity_fMRI, processes fMRI text files and calculates correlations of brain activity across cortical parcels.
+The first notebook, BrainAge_Obesity_fMRI, uses resting state fMRI, preprocessed as described in the referenced article.
 It then extracts inter- and intra-connectivity measures and uses these types of data separately to predict both age and obesity status.

-The second notebook, BrainAge_Obesity_WM_GM, uses WM integrity values from 48 ROIs and GM volumes
+The second notebook, BrainAge_Obesity_WM_GM, utilizes white matter integrity and gray matter values, preprocessed as described in article.
+It then performs separate predictions on these data types to estimate both age and obesity status.